orsonteodoro/docker-arch-spotify/README.md

 It should work with hardened kernels with grsecurity.

+Since it uses ALSA, you may only be able to use it in the container once your host releases the sound card.

 It was tested on a host with Alpine Linux.

 1. `git clone https://github.com/orsonteodoro/docker-arch-spotify.git`